-engage in each ins another.
-Consent t engage in sexual a ally understandable agreement that clearly indicates a willingness to tance of sexual activity.
-Consent to one act does not imply consent to to engage in sexual activity with one person does not imply consent to activity with another.
+engage in each instand another.
+Consent to en engage in sexual activit understandable agreement that clearly indicates a willingness to be of sexual activity.
+Consent to one act does not imply consent to ngage in sexual activity with one person does not imply consent to ty with another.
 Consent can be withdrawn at any time.
-Any expression to to engage in any instance of sexual activity establishes a presumptive lack Consent is not effe force, (c) intimidatio ctive if it results from : (a) the use of physical force, (b) a threat of physical on, (d) coercion, (e) incapacitation or (f) any other factor that would eliminate ty to exercise his or her own free will to choose whether or not to have consent.
-Even in t us dating or sexual relationship, by itself, is not sufficient to constitute he context of a relationship, there must be a voluntary, mutually reement that clearly indicates a willingness to engage in each instance of
+Any expression engage in any instance of sexual activity establishes a presumptive lack Consent is not effective force, (c) intimidation, (an individual's ability to sexual activity. e if it results from: (a) the use of physical force, (b) a threat of physical d) coercion, (e) incapacitation or (f) any other factor that would eliminate b exercise his or her own free will to choose whether or not to have consent.
+Even in the c ating or sexual relationship, by itself, is not sufficient to constitute ontext of a relationship, there must be a voluntary, mutually nent that clearly indicates a willingness to engage in each instance of